emuro/EM_probando/README.md

 ## The emergence of eukaryotes as an evolutionary algorithmic phase transition

-This repository contains the data and programs needed to reproduce the results reported in our article: how to obtain the annotations from public repositories, main tables and programs to reproduce the results.
+This repository contains the data and programs needed to reproduce the results reported in our article: how to obtain the annotations from public repositories, main tables and programs.

-**The structure of this repository:**
+**The structure of this repository is the next:**
  - **README.md** guides you all over this repository
  - **main_tables** needed to reproduce the main results
          - **extra_tables** for the supplementary material and extra information that can be quite helpful (ie. taxonomical ids)